top of page

 Japanese clothing is usually of adjustable fit, being mostly wrap-over or tie-to-fit items, so most garments fit a range of sizes.
 Because of this (and only really knowing my own size anyway) I can't really advise anyone on the fit.
 Please judge fit from the measurements given.Measure from centre back of neck, along shoulder and down the arm to the wrist, then double that and compare it with the sleeve end measurement to judge sleeve length.

-Brown Shaded Dochugi
+Brown Shaded Dochuugi

 SKU: wd17